Veterans Affairs Medical Center Substance Use Disorders Program Clinic

 Veterans Affairs Medical Center Substance Use Disorders Program Clinic - Albuquerque, NM

 Veterans Affairs Medical Center Substance Use Disorders Program Clinic is an addiction treatment center located at 1501 San Pedro Street Se in the 87108 zip code in Albuquerque, NM.
 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Use Disorders Program Clinic provides suboxone prescription, administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Program Clinic include relapse prevention, matrix model and trauma counseling.
-Veterans Affairs Medical Center Substance Use Disorders Program Clinic also specializes in detox services and offers inpatient heroin detox, residential benzodiazepines detox and inpatient alcohol detox.
-Veterans Affairs Medical Center Substance Use Disorders Program Clinic provides regular outpatient heroin treatment, inpatient hospital heroin rehabilitation and long-term residential heroin rehab.
-It also provides supervised heroin detox, transitional housing and residential treatment for dual diagnosis.
+Veterans Affairs Medical Center Substance Use Disorders Program Clinic provides methadone for pain management, naltrexone administration and prescribes suboxone.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Program Clinic include brief intervention, cognitive behavioral therapy and anger management.
+Veterans Affairs Medical Center Substance Use Disorders Program Clinic also specializes in detox services and offers methamphetamines detox, residential benzodiazepines detox and cocaine detox.
+Veterans Affairs Medical Center Substance Use Disorders Program Clinic provides residential heroin detoxification, residential long term heroin treatment and short-term residential heroin rehab.
+It also provides residential treatment for dual diagnosis, residential treatment for heroin abuse and supervised heroin detox.

 Address: 1501 San Pedro Street SE, Albuquerque, NM 87108